Buying burial insurance with autism shouldn’t be a difficult thing to do, as many insurance companies will welcome you with this condition.

 Autism is not a life-threatening condition, but autism affects behavioral and bodily functions.
 Most people with autism suffer from a variety of health issues such as epilepsy, seizure, and anxiety.
 This condition can last through adulthood since autism has no cure.

-Life insurance companies care about autism because studies showed that those with autism without learning disability had an average life expectancy of 58 years.
+Life insurance companies care about autism because studies showed that those with autism without learning disabilities had an average life expectancy of 58 years.
 Their leading cause of death is heart disease, epilepsy, and suicide.

 Having underlying health issues makes it challenging to get coverage for someone on the spectrum because it can cause premature death.